Jo Swinson: Deputy Leader of the Liberal Democrats (2017–2019)

-In February 2018, Swinson's first book Equal Power: And How You Can Make It Happen was published by Atlantic Books.
+In February 2018, Swinson's first book, Equal Power: And How You Can Make It Happen, was published by Atlantic Books.
 Discussing her book, Swinson explained that government has "limitations" when addressing gender inequality, so her book instead mainly suggests ideas for people to make changes in their own homes and workplaces.
-The Irish Times likened Equal Power to the "corporate feminism" of Sheryl Sandberg's Lean In, while The Herald also noted "A read of Equal Power makes it apparent that Swinson is a fan of Sheryl Sandberg's Lean In."
+The Irish Times likened Equal Power to the "corporate feminism" of Sheryl Sandberg's Lean In, while The Herald also noted that "A read of Equal Power makes it apparent that Swinson is a fan of Sheryl Sandberg's Lean In."
 Swinson's book was featured at the Aye Write! literary festival in Glasgow.

 In a March 2018 article for The Mail on Sunday, Swinson came out in favour of erecting a statue of former Prime Minister Margaret Thatcher in Parliament Square.
 She justified her position on feminist grounds and claimed that Thatcher was able to "single-handedly transform the fortunes of women", accusing opponents of the Thatcher statue as being "pretty sexist".
 Swinson praised Thatcher for her skills in negotiating the UK rebate and for taking the UK into the single market, but was also critical of Thatcher for the poll tax and stressed she did not consider herself a Thatcherite.
 In addition, she wrote that there should be a statue of the first female First Minister of Scotland Nicola Sturgeon in time, though she disagrees with Scottish independence.

 In July 2018, Swinson was absent for key votes on the Brexit negotiations, having been on maternity leave following the birth of her second son.
-During this period, she attended an anti-Trump protest, drawing criticism from Labour MP Kate Hoey on The Spectators podcast.
+During this period, she attended an anti–Donald Trump protest, drawing criticism from Labour MP Kate Hoey on The Spectators podcast.
 Conservative Party Chairman Brandon Lewis had formally agreed not to vote, so that Swinson's absence would not affect the result.
 Lewis voted with the government nonetheless, leading Swinson to accuse the government of resorting to "desperate stuff" and a "calculated, deliberate breaking of trust".
 Lewis apologised, alongside Cabinet Office minister David Lidington and government chief whip Julian Smith.
 Apologising on Twitter, Lewis said that it was an "honest mistake made by the whips in fast-moving circumstances."